praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 9.11.
 Stakeholder Collaboration

 - The  Procurement  shall  identify  key  stakeholders  involved  in  procurement  operations,  their interests  and  relative  importance.
 Internal  and  external  stakeholders  can  include  partners, Suppliers, the End-users, management, the Finance, the Legal and subject matter experts.
 A
 - The  Procurement  shall  identify  stakeholders  required  for  successful  procurement  planning, along with their expected contribution.
 The procurement planning, especially any exchange of information and correspondence with the stakeholders, shall be documented for traceability and probity.
-B

 ## 9.12.
 Benefits Tracking